Estuary

 Congratulations!!
 You have successfully created an Estuary Flow account and you can start to build your data pipeline from Postgres to Snowflake.

-For this tutorial, Steps 2-5 will help you set up your own Postgres and Snowflake instances.
-If you were doing an actual integration, you would jump to step 6.
+In this tutorial, Steps 2-5 guide you in setting up PostgreSQL and Snowflake instances.
+For an actual integration, you could proceed directly to Step 6.
 All the work in Estuary will only take you a few minutes.

 Step 2: Configure an AWS RDS for the Postgres instance